joshmn/ahoy_captain/README.md

 ## Contributions

-Please and thank you in advance!
+Do your worst; please and thank you in advance! :)

 ## License